-- Family: White clover is in the Fabaceae family, commonly called the pea family or simply a legume
+- Family: White clover is a perennial plant in the Fabaceae family, commonly called the pea family or simply a legume

 - Habit: Loose habit due to spreading stems and the long stems that hold up the leaves and flowers, yet when gets a foothold in a bare spot, it can form a dense mat that shades out the turf in that area

 - Flowers: Round, white heads of tiny flowers; if you look at each individual flower on the head, you'll see that it looks like a tiny pea flower

 - Leaves: Green with white chevrons, typically 3 leaflets per leaf, but sometimes with the lucky 4 (and even 5) leaves

 - Stems: White clover spreads by stolons or "spreading stems" that form patches; when you weed this out by hand, you want to dig along the spreading stems to get them all out

 Do you see the four leaf clover in this picture?
 Note the lighter green or cream-colored chevrons marking each leaflet.

 There are many tiny pea flowers that make up the round flower head of white clover.